MasonBoom/React-Redux-Flashcards/README.md

 - `/quizzes` – index of all quizzes
 - `/quizzes/:quizId` – page for an individual quiz

+# Technologies

+* Javscript
+* Node.js
+* Codecademy
+* Markdown
+* Github
+* React
+* Redux

+# Features

+* Create Topics for Quizzes
+* Create Quizzes
+* Create Cards in the Quizzes to that have a question and answer to study

 # To Test

 1. Create topics